portainer/portainer-docs/docs/source/deployment.rst

 Persist Portainer data
 ======================

-By default, Portainer will store its data inside the container in the `/data` folder (this can be changed via CLI, see configuration).
+By default, Portainer will store its data inside the container in the `/data` folder on Linux (`C:\data` on Windows, this can be changed via CLI, see configuration).

 You'll need to persist Portainer data to keep your changes after restart/upgrade of the Portainer container.
 You can use a bind mount to persist the data on the Docker host folder: